 Will students enrolled in the STPPS Virtual School and students in the hybrid model be able to receive school meals?

 Grab & Go meals are available through drive-thru pick-up for students enrolled in the STPPS Virtual School and students in the hybrid model on days they are not on campus in person.
-September 29 will be the last day Grab & Go meals will be provided for students in grades 6-8 who are returning to school in person five days a week.
 Beginning September 30, the pick-up location for Grab & Go meals for eligible students will be the high school in the student's learning community.
 Complete the form and get information.

 Will breakfasts and lunches be provided for students?

 Breakfast and lunch will be served Grab & Go style for traditional, hybrid, distance, and virtual learning settings.
 In the traditional school setting and when students in the hybrid model attend school in person, grab-and-go meals will be consumed in classrooms, outdoors, or in other noncongregate settings, or in the cafeteria in static groups or with appropriate social distancing to the greatest extent possible.
 Students are also allowed to bring food from home.
 Drive-thru pick up of meals will be available for students in the hybrid model on days they are not at school in person and for students in the distance learning model.
 Students attending the STPPS Virtual School will be provided a Grab & Go option for breakfast and lunch at an assigned school through drive-thru pick up.

 Where will students eat meals?

 Each individual school will decide where students eat meals to ensure appropriate social distancing.
 Breakfast and lunch will be served Grab & Go style for traditional, hybrid, and distance learning settings.
 Meals may be consumed in classrooms, outdoors or in other noncongregate settings, or in the cafeteria with appropriate partitions to maintain static groups and social distancing to the greatest extent possible.